Fall 2011 • Volume 11, Issue 3

 - Managing references found during research and citing quotes, paraphrases, and summaries according to the most frequently used formats at UMUC, e.g., APA, MLA, and Chicago.

 Beyond Library Basics (CTLA607) will run from October 17 through October 28 and will be an asynchronous workshop conducted through Web Tycho.
-For enrollment information, please see the Center for Teaching and Learning Web site.
+For enrollment information, please see Faculty Development.

 An appointment may be made to meet with a UMUC librarian for research assistance.
 Appointments are available in a variety of formats, including in-person at the Academic Center in Largo during business hours, as well as by phone, e-mail, and via Web conferencing.
 Please use the request an appointment form to schedule a time for research assistance.